chhotii-alex/prospective-randomizer/README.md

 While this approach could be applied manually (particularly if there is only one feature being equalized), it is better to computerize the algorithm and leave humans out of the group-assignment loop, thus avoiding both error and bias.
 In the realm of psychology, learning and memory, and education, many pre-intervention assessments are (or can be computerized).
-Having the computerized task contact a server implmenting the group allocation algorithm allows for the group allocation to be done automatically, covertly, and within milliseconds of the calculation of the pre-intervention feature.
+Having the computerized task contact a server implementing the group allocation algorithm allows for the group allocation to be done automatically, covertly, and within milliseconds of the calculation of the pre-intervention feature.